DoubleDrup/Autocad-Plugin-Templates/tutorial.md

     </Project>
     ```
 4. Change the `RootNamespace` to the value of `sourceName` in the `template.json` file.
 This is important because every instance of this value will be replaced to the _name of the implementation of the template_, which is really handy.
-We will look at this after we reinstall the template.
+This will become clear after reinstalling the template.
 5. Change the paths of the references to `accoremgd.dll`, `Acdbmgd.dll` and `acmgd.dll` to where they are located on your device.
 6. Save the file as `Autocad.Template.Basic.csproj` and remove the `.txt` file.

-Reinstall your template like earlier and then create a project that is called `TestSourceName` for example.
+Reinstall your template like earlier and then create a project with the template that is called `TestSourceName` for example.
 When you inspect the project you will see the following changes:
 - `Autocad.Template.Basic.csproj` -> `TestSourceName.csproj`
 - `<RootNamespace>Autocad.Template.Basic</RootNamespace>` -> `<RootNamespace>TestSourceName</RootNamespace>`